HomeDing/homeding.github.io/boards.md

 **[ESP-01](boardesp01)** is the cheapest base minimum ESP8266 board available.
 Event the connector only supports few GPIO pins but small and enough for simple sensors and relais appliances.

 See [boardesp01](boardesp01)

+The example [minding](minding) can be flashed onto these boards by providing the typical sensor elements and most core elements but no display adapters.
+The functionality will be activated through the configuration.

+The web interface can be tailored to visualise the current sensor values.

 **[Sonoff Basic]()** is a off-the-shelf solution to switch main power consumers.
 If you have experience in building high voltage solutions this one is interesting.
 Similar Sonoff devices are available.
 The Tasmota library has a wiki with much details.